HomeLatest NewsPolicyUS Big Tech unplugs Russian channels from streaming programme on Ukraine

 This comes after the European Union said that Russian state-controlled media outlets RT and Sputnik will be banned in the 27-country bloc with immediate effect.

-“Systematic information manipulation and disinformation by the Kremlin is applied as an operational tool in its assault on Ukraine,” EU foreign policy chief Josep Borrell said.
+“Systematic information manipulation and disinformation by the Kremlin is applied as an operational tool in its assault on Ukraine,” EU foreign chief Josep Borrell said.
 “It is also a significant and direct threat to the Union’s public order and security.”

 Advertisement